 Check out these examples of event promos that can excite past or potential event attendees.
 These are great for social media!

 There is almost no limit to the creative ways video can convey the vibe of your product, service or organization.
-Although some of these examples are not commercials, they could easily have been shaped by scripting and product placement into great ads!
+Although a couple of these examples are not commercials, they could easily have been shaped by scripting and product placement into great ads!

 These have been just a few examples to get you started thinking!
 If you have a product, service, organization or idea that needs promotion or you have information that you need to deliver to people in a creative, informative and effective way, give me a call and I will personally meet with you to further discuss the endless possibilities of dynamic, professional video.
-In the meantime, check out this showreel featuring scenes from other various creative works by Tony Thompson Productions!
+In the meantime, check out this piece about the POWER of video.

 Highlights from a recent shoot with the beautiful Nashmia.